Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Bahamas and from Columbus.
+I'm losing my edge to the kids from South Sudan and from Paris.

 But I was there.